-On behalf of everyone at Palate Press: The online wine magazine and Brother Can You Spare a Bottle, it is my pleasure and honor to thank you, the wine community, for your amazing generosity supporting the Wine for Haiti project.
-Your response has been absolutely stunning.
+On behalf of everybody at Palate Press: The online wine magazine and Brother Can You Spare a Bottle, it is my pleasure, my honor, to thank the wine community for its amazing generosity supporting the Wine for Haiti project.
+The response has been absolutely amazing.

 Contributions of wine continue to flow in—from wineries, wine lovers, wine stores, and every corner of the wine world.
 And bidding has, in many cases, exceeded the retail value of the offer, a clear sign that people understand the good they’re doing with their money.

 I’m so pleased to see that the wine world has responded swiftly and generously to the unimaginable current challenges faced by Haitians (although it seems very odd to be writing this while listening to a news bulletin about bankers’ bonuses).
 Very many thanks and congratulations to the organizers of this thoroughly worthwhile online auction.

 The international wine community has been working together to help the victims of the Haiti earthquake tragedy.